inkytonik/atom-sbt/README.md

 If you have the linter package set to show linter information in the status bar, you should see something like "n issues" where n is the number of compiler errors.

-If you have the linter set to show inline error tooltips and/or highlights for error lines in the gutter, you should see those for your errors too.
+If you have the linter set to show inline error tooltips and/or highlights for error lines in the editor gutter, you should see those for your errors too.

 Most usefully, you should be able to use the "Linter: Next Error" Atom command (`alt-shift-.` or `alt->`) to cycle through the errors and to go to their locations in your code.